obsproject/obs-studio/docs/sphinx/reference-properties.rst

    Inserts an integer in to an integer list.

+   :param    idx:  The index of the list item
+   :param    name: Localized name shown to user
+   :param    val:  The actual int value stored and will be returned by :c:func:`obs_data_get_int`

 ---------------------

 .. function:: void obs_property_list_insert_float(obs_property_t *p, size_t idx, const char *name, double val)

    Inserts a floating point in to a floating point list.

+   :param    idx:  The index of the list item.
+   :param    name: Localized name shown to user
+   :param    val:  The actual float value stored and will be returned by :c:func:`obs_data_get_double`

 ---------------------